fjall-rs/fjall/README.md

 Is the disk format stable yet?
 Not quite, notably missing is:

 - Finalize journal format
-- Merge index blocks & disk blocks into a single file
+- Merge index blocks & disk blocks of segments into a single file
 - Bloom filters
 - Write a specification